 You can save some amount of weight if you use a teleconverter rather than going for a telephoto lens with the equivalent focal length.

 For example, If you use a 300mm f2.8 lens for wildlife and bird photography.
-If you want to increase the reach, using a 2x extender would be a good solution, from the weight perspective.
+From the weight perspective, using a 2x extender would be a good solution to increase the reach.

 Here, you will get an effective focal length of 600mm at f5.6.